MicrosoftDocs/VBA-Docs/api/PowerPoint.Presentations.md

 ## Example

 Use the [Presentations](./PowerPoint.Application.Presentations.md) property to return the **Presentations** collection.
-Use the[Add](./PowerPoint.Presentations.Add.md) method to create a new presentation and add it to the collection.
+Use the [Add](./PowerPoint.Presentations.Add.md) method to create a new presentation and add it to the collection.
 The following example creates a new presentation, adds a slide to the presentation, and then saves the presentation.

 ```vb